OpenSolar Review - A completely unbiased and transparent review of OpenSolar

 One of OpenSolar’s most notable functionalities is the ability to determine roof geometry accurately, giving solar professionals the ability to produce precise designs without too much hassle.

-Although OpenSolar positions itself as a ‘Solar design tool’, it’s more than just that.
 It comes with various sales and customer management tools that help salespeople communicate with prospects better.
 OpenSolar gives sales reps the ability to build custom PDF proposals and presentations on the go, enhancing their customer communications and delivering more persuasive proposals.

 Since OpenSolar is free (for the most part) I’d say it’s worth opening an account, having it on hand and trying it out even if you’re not going to use it consistently.